Boulder Junction, Wisconsin: Airport

 The town of Boulder Junction maintains the Boulder Junction Airport (FAA identifier KBDJ), located approximately 2 mi north of the unincorporated community of Boulder Junction.
 This local airport features two grass runways for the use of smaller private aircraft.

 Recreation

 Winter activities include hunting, snowmobiling, cross-country skiing, and snowshoeing.
-In summer, golf, camping, paddling, and attending events at the community park are available.
+In summer, golf, camping, paddling, fishing, and biking on the 52 mile paved Heart of Vilas bike trail are popular activities.
 Year-round activities include horseback riding, bird watching, and hiking.

 The Northern Highland-American Legion State Forest is located near Boulder Junction.
 It consists of 25,000 acres of forest and lakes, with 54,000 acres of surface water in 930 lakes and 250 miles of rivers and streams.
 Within the preserve is 15,000 square miles of northern Wisconsin woodland.
 Because of the large number of lakes and rivers in the area, Boulder Junction has been proclaimed the “Musky capital of the world”.

 Boulder Junction was formerly home to the Northern Wisconsin National Canoe Base, a national base of the Boy Scouts of America.

+Boulder Junction is the home of Camp Manito-wish YMCA, which was founded in 1919.
+Manito-wish offers summer camp programs, wilderness tripping and leadership training for teens, families, schools and youth serving organizations.